 The odrecover program initiates a document import job.
-You can monitor the document recovery process like any other document import using Background Job Control.
+You can moni-Tip tor the document recovery process like any other document import using Background Job Control.

 Notices

 This information was developed for products and services offered in the U.S.A.